A Do-It-Yourself Closet VO Booth

 Creating the PVC Cage

-I’ve decided to make my frame about 3′ wide and 8′ long and six and a half feet tall.
+I’ve decided to make my frame about 3′ wide and 8′ long and six and a half feet tall because I perform standing.
+(You could design it any shape depending on where it will fit in your home).
 Note on the design sketch that I reinforce the roof and walls with extra pipes to make it sturdy enough to carry the weight of heavy acoustic blankets.

-Purchase the PVC couplings for straight connection and for corners and T’s (sometimes you can find them in bags of ten).
-Of these pictured, I won’t need the 45 degree elbow on the left, and I’ll need to find some three holed corner couplings as well for my cage’s corners.
+Purchase the PVC couplings for straight connection and for corners and T’s (sometimes in bulk containers or bags of ten).
+Of these pictured, I won’t need the 45 degree elbow on the left, and I’ll need to find some three holed corner couplings as well for the cage’s corners.

-Here’s a rubber mallet to knock things into place, a regular PVC cutter, and you’ll need gloves.
+Here’s a rubber mallet to knock things into place (or to break it down), a regular PVC cutter, and you’ll need gloves.

-You can cut PVC with the inexpensive cutting tool above, but I’ve used PVC extensively for years to build Halloween yard creatures, so I ponied up for a rechargeable PVC pipe cutter, which is a thing of beauty.
+You can cut PVC with the inexpensive cutting tool above, but I’ve used PVC extensively for years to build Halloween yard creatures, so I ponied up for a rechargeable PVC pipe cutter, which is a thing of beauty (pictured below).
 Cuts through all that pipe with no effort and in no time!
 Can you tell I’m into PVC?

 I later add some USB-powered LED lighting inside the studio, dimmable to keep things as cool as possible.